ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 Directory Structure
 ----------------------

 The main repository for the Land DA System is named ``land-offline_workflow`` and is available on GitHub at https://github.com/NOAA-PSL/land-offline_workflow.
 Under this repository reside a number of submodules that are nested in specific directories under the parent repository's working directory.
 When the ``land-offline_workflow`` repository is cloned with the ``--recurse-submodules`` argument, the basic directory structure will be similar to the example below.
-Files and some directories have been removed for brevity.
+Some files and directories have been removed for brevity.

 ..
 COMMENT: Update GitHub link later to reflect NOAA-EPIC location.